-- 2. In the class, replace Namespace.
-Web.UI.
+- 2. Replace Namespace.
+Web.
+UI.
 WebControls with the appropriate namespace to contain the class. - 3.
-In the class, replace ClassName with the name of the class. - 4.
-In the class, replace //TODO: write to output with logic to write to the output HtmlTextWriter. - 5.
-In the class, replace GetType().
-ToString() with logic to return a cache key for the control.
+Replace ClassName with the name of the class. - 4.
+Replace //TODO: write to output with logic to write to the output HtmlTextWriter. - 5.
+Replace GetType().ToString() with logic to return a cache key for the control.